huma1333hehe/SinEx/README.md

 Please save your local branch as another copy before you try to merge, otherwise if merge fails, your local branch project can not be loaded.
 Do not ask me why I know this.

 ## 2017/04/13 01:45 by ZHONG Zixuan Caton
 Please use the latest base project https://drive.google.com/file/d/0ByV_KJgsJcJdSVQyeDVVY284XzA/view?usp=sharing.
+Happy holidays guys!